Pandora’s Premium music streaming service arrives on the web

 — Pandora Support (@PandoraSupport) January 18, 2018

-The timing of this latest announcement is notable, as Pandora is preparing to announce its Q4 2017 results later today.
+The timing of this latest announcement is notable, as Pandora is preparing to announce its Q4 2017 results next week.
 Shareholders will be hoping for better news than the Q3 results, which saw Pandora’s overall active listeners drop for the third straight quarter, while its ad income — which represents most of the company’s revenue — missed expectations.
 The company’s shares fell around 40 percent in the aftermath of that report and went on to hit an all-time low of $4.13 a share in January.

 Pandora Premium passed 1 million subscribers in October of last year, a far cry from Spotify’s 70 million subscribers, and it will need to boost this figure considerably if it’s to rely less on ad revenues and put a dent in the mighty Spotify and Apple.